HC-bentill/uploadMultipleFilesApi/README.md

 # uploadMultipleFilesApi --Henry

-In this assignment I used nodeJs, Express and Multer to handle multiple file uploads to a partiuclar directory on the server.
+-In this assignment I used nodeJs, Express and Multer to handle multiple file uploads to a partiuclar directory on the server.

-This repo contains an index.html(front-end) file that demonstrates an api request using fetch to post form data to the api
+-This repo contains an index.html(front-end) file that demonstrates an api request using fetch to post form data to the api

-esoponse from the api can be found in the console logs
+-Response from the api can be found in the console logs

 To use or test this repo code you would need to do the following:
 1. Download or clone this repo